dario-mr/api-stress-test/README.md

 # API Stress Test

-User-friendly app to perform stress test of your APIs.
+App that helps you perform stress test of your APIs, or just run some requests.

 ## Environment variables